monk-io/docs/docs/connecting-runnables.md

 1. The path of the target runnable and,
 2.  the name of the container within that runnable.

-The template should now look like this:
+The Kit should now look like this:

 ```yaml title="mystuff.yaml" linenums="1"
 namespace: mystuff